List of All Organizations

 Serves as role models for fellow students as well as community members; strives to serve the community from a health care perspective and by participating in community service projects for Richmond and the surrounding areas.
 Advisor: Diana Stanforth.

-This organization provides business students with professional and career development opportunites through a variety of networking activities..
+This organization provides business students with professional and career development opportunities through a variety of networking activities..
 Advisor: Cal Simpson.

 Criminal Justice Club

 Created with the express purposes of increasing the awareness of the student body in the institutions of Criminal Justice, Political, Public and Environmental Affairs.
-Advisor: Robert Ramsey.
+Advisor: Stephanie Whitehead.

 History/Political Science Club